 - Account name(s) - Account number - Dollar amount or number of shares being bought, exchanged or redeemed - In the case of a redemption, payment instructions - For redemptions using the Regular Redemption Method, signature(s) of the registered shareholder(s) - A Medallion signature guarantee.
 If sufficient documentation is on file, a Medallion signature guarantee is not required for redemptions of shares up to \$50,000, payable to the record holder, and sent to the address of record.
 In all other cases, signatures must be guaranteed.
-Acceptable Medallion signature guarantees may be obtained from banks or brokerage firms that are members of either the Securities Transfer Association Medallion Signature Program ("STAMP"), the New York Stock Exchange Medallion Signature Program ("SEMP").
+Acceptable Medallion signature guarantees may be obtained from banks or brokerage firms that are members of either the Securities Transfer Association Medallion Signature Program ("STAMP"), the New York Stock Exchange Medallion Signature Program ("MSP"), or the Stock Exchange Medallion Program ("SEMP").